AbsoluteKreative/0xTip/README.md

 ## rewards

-Both creators and supporters get 1% i.e. 0.50% each of total commission on every 3 transactions between them in rewards i.e. air-dropped in their wallets.
+Both creator and supporter get 1% i.e. 0.50% each of sum total of every 3 transactions between them in rewards i.e. air-dropped in their wallets.

 every 3rd tip from same supporter -> same creator triggers cashback:
 - supporter gets 0.5% reward